 Personally, I think its greatest attribute is the tranquility one can experience when visiting, which makes it the ideal beach destination in Mykonos for people looking for out-of-the-beaten path places that will help them experience the island in a unique, local way.

-Psarrou, Paraga, Agios Sostis, Panormos, Kalo Livadi, Kalafatis, Ornos, Elia, Super Paradise Beach, Paradise Beach, Platis Gialos, and their beach bars, are all awesome depending on what you’re searching for, so make sure to do your research and visit as many as you can; it would be a pity to miss out on the fun when it is within an arm’s reach and leave out one of the best things to do in Mykonos!
+Psarrou, Paraga, Agios Sostis, Panormos, Kalo Livadi, Kalafatis, Ornos, Elia, Super Paradise Beach, Paradise Beach, and Platis Gialos, and their beach bars are all awesome depending on what you’re searching for, so make sure to do your research and visit as many as you can; it would be a pity to miss out on the fun when it is within an arm’s reach and leave out one of the best things to do in Mykonos!